Fallen-Breath/pterodactyl-eggs/readme.md

 Image and eggs for my pterodactyl panel

-- `eggs`: storage for eggs
+- `eggs`: Storage for egg sources
-- `image-installer`: The image of the installer container
+- `image-installer`: The image of the installer container ([docker hub](https://hub.docker.com/repository/docker/fallenbreath/pterodactyl-mc-mcdr))
-- `image-main`: The image of the main container to run the server
+- `image-main`: The image of the main container to run the server ([docker hub](https://hub.docker.com/repository/docker/fallenbreath/pterodactyl-installer))